ZJU-DIVER/DaDaDa/README.md

 #### How to use

-We first use [get_embedding.py](./DaDaDa/experiment/pricing/embedding) to extract embeddings from the fine-tuned XLM-R-Large model, capturing both the intermediate and final layer word embeddings, resulting in two files [xlm-r-large_12_embeddings.csv](./DaDaDa/experiment/pricing/embedding) and [xlm-r-large_24_embeddings.csv](./DaDaDa/experiment/pricing/embedding).
-Then we use [pca.py](./DaDaDa/experiment/pricing/embedding) to determine the appropriate dimensionality reduction.
+We first use [get_embedding.py](./DaDaDa/experiment/pricing/embedding) to extract embeddings from the fine-tuned XLM-R-Large model, capturing both the intermediate and final layer word embeddings, resulting in two files [xlm-r-large_12_embeddings.csv](./DaDaDa/experiment/pricing/embedding) and [xlm-r-large_24_embeddings.csv](./DaDaDa/experiment/pricing/embedding). （The intermediate layer (12th layer) word embedding and the last layer (24 layer) word embedding can be downloaded from [here](https://drive.google.com/file/d/1d4jEQxisXAH_4YfT5iQb6lhC34i8YkDG/view?usp=sharing).）Then we use [pca.py](./DaDaDa/experiment/pricing/embedding) to determine the appropriate dimensionality reduction.
 Finally, we process the data in [final_data.csv](./DaDaDa/data) using [preprocess.py](./DaDaDa/experiment/pricing) and merge it with the dimensionally reduced embeddings, getting two price files  [price_12.csv](./DaDaDa/experiment/pricing) and [price_24.csv](./DaDaDa/experiment/pricing).

-The code of training pricing model is store in [price](./DaDaDa/experiment/pricing/price_model),  we use [find_best_hp.py](./DaDaDa/experiment/pricing/price_model) to find the best hyperparameter for different regression models, and store the best model in [saved_models_12](./DaDaDa/experiment/pricing/price_model) (for intermediate layer) and  [saved_models_24](./DaDaDa/experiment/pricing/price_model) (for last layer).
+The code of training pricing model is store in [price](./DaDaDa/experiment/pricing/price_model),  we use [find_best_hp.py](./DaDaDa/experiment/pricing/price_model) to find the best hyperparameter for different regression models, and store the best model in [saved_models_12](./DaDaDa/experiment/pricing/price) (for intermediate layer) and  [saved_models_24](./DaDaDa/experiment/pricing/price) (for last layer). （
+The best regression model for data product pricing can be downloaded from [here](https://drive.google.com/file/d/1tSyhkf92Yy5L31I4IMIlpUyHCEXfCCnM/view?usp=sharing).
+）

 You can use in the following ways: